-by Brian Payne

-To mobilize people, ideas and investment to make this a community where every individual has equitable opportunity to reach their full potential—no matter their place, race or identity.
+To mobilize people, ideas and investments to make this a community where all individuals have equitable opportunity to reach their full potential—no matter place, race or identity. .

 We aim to create neighborhoods and environments that empower people, change unfair systems and dismantle institutional racism to make this a place where everyone can thrive, from Sheridan to the Southside; whether a product of the Appalachian Migration or The Great Migration.

 Our staff and board have been laying the foundation for this work over two years.
 We’ve already taken several important steps:

 - Every CICF employee and most of our board members have attended the intensive two-day Undoing Racism workshop, developed by the People’s Institute for Survival and Beyond, and presented by Child Advocates of Marion County.
 This has helped us become smarter about the ways institutional racism impacts inequity.
 We have continued ongoing staff education and discussion about issues including education, mass incarceration, implicit bias and more.

 - CICF launched an ambassador program, featuring 36 diverse residents from neighborhoods and population groups in Marion and Hamilton counties.
 Trained in design thinking and empathy research, these ambassadors talked to their neighbors to assess the opportunities and needs in their neighborhoods.
 The result was a comprehensive qualitative report that, along with national and local research, and our deep knowledge of community, will inform our work moving forward.
 For our regional community leadership to be effective, we have to first listen and learn and do things with communities and not to them.